 Once you have found out how much we may lend you and how much the repayments on your selected mortgage(s) are likely to be, what do you need to do next?

 The mortgage process can seem a bit daunting but just follow these easy steps...

 1. Confirming what we will lend you

-Either call us on 0845 600 4367 or pop into your local branch local branch and our mortgage experts will take a few details.
+Call us on 0345 606 4488 and our mortgage experts will take a few details.
 They will be able to provide you with a Key Facts Illustration (KFI).
 This is a document that details all the costs of a mortgage.
 Its format is set down by mortgage regulations so the KFI you get from any lender will look the same – letting you easily compare mortgage costs.